FrederickDeny/tau-llvm-plugin/README.md

 ### Include or exclude files from the instrumentation

 Similarly, some files can be included or excluded from the instrumentation.
-Regular expressions can also be used.
+Regular expressions can also be used, using '*' to match a sequence of characters and '?' to match a given character.
 The syntax is:

 ```
 BEGIN_FILE_INCLUDE_LIST
 file1.c
-bar#.h
+bar*.h
 END_FILE_INCLUDE_LIST
 BEGIN_FILE_EXCLUDE_LIST
 file4.c
-foo#.h
+foo?.h
 END_FILE_EXCLUDE_LIST
 ```